Most people really struggle to get out of their bed each morning. It’s a real power struggle between their higher self and the lazy self.

 Work Towards Your Goal

-The most important key is actually do the things that will lead to the achievement of your goal.
+The most important key is to actually do the things that will lead to the achievement of your goal.
 And that’s where most people struggle.

 They just don’t have the motivation to work towards their goal… and to solve that, there are only three keys: